Here's every power Jack-Jack has in Incredibles 2

 Turn to metal

-OK, I admit I didn't actually see this power demonstrated in The Incredibles 2, but he does turn his skin into a liquid-metal type of material at the end of Incredibles 1, so I think it's safe to assume he's retained this power.
+OK, I admit I didn't actually see this power demonstrated in The Incredibles 2, but he does turn his skin into a liquid-metal type of material at the end of the first Incredibles movie, so I think it's safe to assume he's retained this power.
 Yeah, let's go with that.

 Blobbing